Motloutse River: Mineral resources

-Gold mining along the Motloutse and Limpopo rivers started around 1200 CE, about the time that Great Zimbabwe rose to become a regional power.

-Gold was found in 1860 in the old workings near Francistown, to the north of the river, causing the first small gold rush in Africa.
+Gold mining along the Motloutse and Limpopo rivers started around 1200 CE, about the time that Great Zimbabwe rose to become a regional power. was found in 1860 in the old workings near Francistown, to the north of the river, causing the first small gold rush in Africa.
 The first authenticated diamonds to be found in Botswana were three small stones discovered in 1959 by the Central African Selection Trust in gravels in the Motloutse River near Foley Siding.
 The team that found the diamonds examined the river up to its headwaters, but found no likely source.

-In 2004, geologist Leon Daniels identified a warp in the earth's crust stretching from Bulawayo in Zimbabwe to the south of Botswana.
-He speculated that before the warp formed, the Motoutse river could have risen much farther to the west.
-Eventually, he found the huge Orapa kimberlite.